ceph/ceph/doc/radosgw/notifications.rst

 .. note:: If the notification fails with an error, cannot be delivered, or times out, it is retried until it is successfully acknowledged.
+   You can control its retry with time_to_live/max_retries to have a time/retry limit and control the retry frequency with retry_sleep_duration

 .. tip:: To minimize the latency added by asynchronous notification, we recommended placing the "log" pool on fast media.